 2.1.
-A practical guide¶
+A practical guide#

-You can refer to Comparison of the different over-sampling algorithms.
+You can refer to Compare over-sampling samplers.

 2.1.1.
-Naive random over-sampling¶
+Naive random over-sampling#

 One way to fight this issue is to generate new samples in the classes which are